orionrobots/orionrobots.github.io/_posts/2017-05-28-joystick-attached-to-esp8266.md

 The To92 recommendation is only because they are nice for breadboarding.

-The file <https://raw.githubusercontent.com/orionrobots/esp8266_video_series/master/multiple_analog_inputs/circuitjs_example.txt> can be used in CircuitJS to simulate the transistor behaviour.
+The [simulation file](https://raw.githubusercontent.com/orionrobots/esp8266_video_series/master/multiple_analog_inputs/circuitjs_example.txt) can be used in [CircuitJS](http://www.falstad.com/circuit/circuitjs.html) to simulate the transistor behaviour.

-CircuitJS can be found at <http://www.falstad.com/circuit/circuitjs.html> and is a rather awesome toy to play with.
+CircuitJS is an in browser electornic circuit simulator, and is a rather awesome toy to play with.

 ## The Code

-The code is run in the NodeMCU Lua interpreter - and the whole source is in the github repo <https://github.com/orionrobots/esp8266_video_series/tree/master/multiple_analog_inputs> as joystick_read.lua.
+The code is run in the NodeMCU Lua interpreter - and the whole source is in the [github repo](https://github.com/orionrobots/esp8266_video_series/tree/master/multiple_analog_inputs) as joystick_read.lua.

 First I define the pins